hakant/hakant.github.io/source/index.markdown

 <h2 class="title">A few of my favorite books</h2>
 <br />

-* **The War of Art**: This is maybe the book that has made the biggest impact in my life.
+* **The War of Art**: This is perhaps the book that has made the biggest impact in my life.
 The author Steven Pressfield has a soul-touching writing style that is both effective and expressive.
-This book thought me how to recognize my inner resistance, pay respect to it and keep beating it every single day.
+This book thought me how to recognize my inner resistance, pay respect to it and keep beating it every single day!

 ![The War of Art](http://www.brainpickings.org/wp-content/uploads/2011/09/thewarofart.png =240x240)